 Sound wise the explosions are meaty and music only happens in between levels and to be honest, doesn’t need it during the game as an in-game soundtrack would detract from the general atmosphere that the game eschews upon you.

-They set the scene well and compliments the game with their, for the time, lifelike digitized graphics (this was a big thing back then!)
+They set the scene well and compliments the game with its, for the time, lifelike digitised graphics (this was a big thing back then!)

 Later levels really up the ante as well.

 The difficulty curve in Desert Strike is firm but fair, the game never cheats you and you’ll know when you’ve screwed up.